 Salt Hotel is located centrally in Uyuni town, minutes’ walk from mani bus stop, shops and restaurants.
 The rooms are specious and decorated with taste featuring a white, brick wall.
 The hotel serves great breakfast including eggs, bread, fruit and also free tea/coffee and juice in the evening.
 The staff is really friendly and helpful and WiFi works great throughout the hotel.

-Hostal Quinua Dorada is a cozy place situated a few minutes walk from Uyuni centre close to shops and restaurants.
+Hostal la Magia de Uyuni is a cozy place situated a few minutes walk from Uyuni centre close to shops and restaurants.
 Hostal owner is extremely friendly and will make sure you have a lovely stay.
 There is a choice of rooms including single and double rooms with shared or private bathroom.
-There is a good breakfast included in the room rate and working WiFi.
+There is a good breakfast included in the room rate, WiFi and guests can use the computers located in the communal area.

 Salar de Uyuni facts- basics